PODCAST One of America’s most important books was published 225 years ago this year.

 FEATURING early American recipes for johnnycakes, slapjacks and gazpacho!

-Pictured above: A postcard of a New England kitchen (1750), from the Museum of the Essex Institute, Salem, Massachusetts (and courtesy the New York Public Library)
+Pictured below: A postcard of a New England kitchen (1750), from the Museum of the Essex Institute, Salem, Massachusetts (and courtesy the New York Public Library)

 To check out the recipes from all the cookbooks mentioned on this show, just click on the link below —